 Capillaroscopy is used for scleroderma spectrum disorders, which may present differently depending on the disorder.

 Systemic sclerosis: systemic sclerosis (SSc) is the connective tissue disease most often associated with Raynaud’s.
 Nailfold capillary changes were incorporated in the American College of Radiology (ACR) and European League Against Rheumatism (EULAR) SSc classification scoring systems in 2013.
 Capillaroscopy can show blood vessel changes sometimes even before the blood shows specific autoantibodies.
 Vascular issues, like those presenting in capillaroscopy, are SSc’s most common initial presenting symptoms.
-Clinicians can use a scale to assess the probability of someone with Raynaud’s syndrome progressing to SSc, incorporating details like the presence of microhemorrhages, fewer capillary numbers, and the presence of giant capillary loops.
+Clinicians can use a scale to assess the probability of someone with Raynaud’s phenomenon progressing to SSc, incorporating details like the presence of microhemorrhages, fewer capillary numbers, and the presence of giant capillary loops.
 Diagnosing SSc early gives the patient an opportunity to change the disease course with medications.

-Dermatomyositis and polymyositis: also falling under scleroderma spectrum disorders are dermatomyositis and antisynthetase syndrome, which are connective tissue disorders involving muscle and skin.
+Dermatomyositis and polymyositis: also falling under scleroderma spectrum disorders are dermatomyositis and antisynthetase phenomenon, which are connective tissue disorders involving muscle and skin.
 In dermatomyositis patients, capillaroscopy might show giant capillary loops and extensive neoangiogenesis.
 When the disease is in remission, capillaries return to a more normal appearance.
 Polymyositis is another scleroderma spectrum disorder, where capillaroscopy helps with diagnosis and monitoring.
 Unlike with dermatomyositis, patients with polymyositis rarely have capillary abnormalities.
 Capillaroscopy can be used to differentiate whether the patient has one or the other disease.

 Mixed connective tissue disease: symptoms of mixed connective tissue disease include ones found with SSc, dermatomyositis, systemic lupus erythematosus, and rheumatoid arthritis.
 While capillaroscopy is used to look for capillary abnormalities as well, the extent of capillary involvement can vary greatly per patient.
 However, if a person has mixed connective tissue disease and a scleroderma-like presentation in the nailbed capillaries, the patient has a high likelihood of also having interstitial lung disease.